Most Beautiful Villages in Italy

 Italy offers so many spectacular places and enchanting borghi all across its territory that is quite hard to make any selection!
 I’ve chosen just some of them, so feel free to suggest your most beloved Italian town! 🙂

 All of the following destinations have been chosen for their peculiar architecture, their special atmosphere, their amazing locations.
-There’s no a first or a last, each of them is peculiar and characteristic.
+There’s no a first or a last, each of them is incredible and characteristic.

 Let’s start our journey to the most charming, suggestive and spectacular villages and towns across Italy.